0xFC3/CSCG2020/Reverse-Engineering/Intro-to-Reversing-3/README.md

     x += 1
 print(real_pass)
 ```

-Connect to server and enter password to retrieve flag.
+Connect to the server and enter the password to retrieve the flag.
+# Prevention
+The real password should be hashed and stored like that in the binary.
+The entered password should then be hashed with the same algorithm and compared to the real hash.